justinisamaker/isamaker/content/blog/arduino-projection-mapping/index.md

   <a class="image-caption">Adding patches to the playlist in MMV</a>
 </div>

 In addition to creating some trippy visuals with George's graphic assets, MMV also handled the sound-reactive bits for us.
-Modules in the patch are routed through a sound-reactive module before hitting the endpoint - that module responds to a specific frequency range from a mic input, or to the overall volume.
+Modules in the patch are routed through a sound-reactive module before hitting the endpoint–that module responds to a specific frequency range from a mic input, or to the overall volume.
 Once it sees a spike in whatever you're listening to, you can tell it what it should do to your visuals.

 You'll notice that all of the visuals in MMV for our projects have two screens on them.
 This will be made more clear once we get to the mapping portion, but the short answer is that this was a technique that was employed to get more video with less firepower.